 International coverage (which is also offered by trade credit insurance companies) may take longer to process claims.
 As you consider the political risk that may impact your international trade customer’s ability to pay invoices, this becomes a type of export credit insurance that allows you to continue doing business with multinational and international companies.
 Insurance for international customers may also be called political risk insurance, as one of the aspects covered is the inability of a customer to pay an invoice because of political events.

 There is an alternative to trade credit insurance.
 It’s an approach called digital net terms, or net terms as a service.
+Essentially, it's offering and managing your net terms online.
 Resolve is a company that offers this.
 Instead of running invasive credit checks on your customers or struggling to know what credit terms to extend to your customers, Resolve handles this for you.

 They offer complete credit management solutions where they conduct discreet credit checks on your customers and provide specific amounts of recommended credit to extend as well as net terms.
 With every customer that is approved, you now have protection from Resolve.
 And they issue payment on these invoices of up to 90% of the invoice within one day of issuing them.